fatimaalatsha/Hotel-Reservation-System---OOP/README.md

 4. Follow the prompts to interact with the system.

 **Contributors:**
-- [Your Name]
+Fatima Alatsha

 **Dependencies:**
 - Java Development Kit (JDK)

-**License:**
-This project is licensed under the [insert license name here].
-See the `LICENSE` file for details.

 **Notes:**
 - This project is developed for educational purposes.
-- For any questions or issues, please contact [your email address].
+- For any questions or issues, please contact falatsha@lakeheadu.ca.
 - Contributions are welcome.
 Please fork the repository and submit pull requests.

 **Acknowledgments:**
-Author: Fatima ALatsha
-email: fatima@lakeheadu.ca
 this project was made for COMP 2477 (Object Oriented Programming) class Department of Computer Science / Faculty of Science and Environmental Studies